Matriki beach huts aitutaki cook islands vacation spot

 Aitutaki fishing for Tuna, Dorado, and Wahoo.

-For the more advanced angler we offer you the chance to cast the reef line for giant trevally!
+For the more advanced angler we offer you the chance to surf cast for giant trevally!

 Home